Shade tree

-A shade tree is a large tree whose primary role is to provide shade in the surrounding environment due to its spreading canopy and crown, where it may give shelter from sunlight in the heat of the summer for people who seek recreational needs in urban parks and house yards, and thus, also protecting them from the sun's harmful UV rays and sunburns.
-Therefore, some shade trees may be grown specifically for the comfort of the population due to their convenient shelter.
+A shade tree is a large tree whose primary role is to provide shade in the surrounding environment due to its spreading canopy and crown, where it may give shelter from sunlight in the heat of the summer for people who seek recreational needs in urban parks and house yards, and thus, also protecting them from the sun's harmful UV rays.

-Furthermore, shade trees are also effective in reducing the energy used in cooling homes.

-Popular shade trees

 Some of the most popular shade trees in temperate countries are oaks, plane trees, willows, birches, beeches, maples, ashes, lindens, and elms.
 In subtropical countries like Australia and India, figs are popular choices as shade trees.
 In tropical countries, trees such as some Erythrina and African tulip tree species are often planted as shade trees.

-Species
+Specialities

 These trees are commonly grown, and/or used, as shade trees due to their protuberant size: